Wire fraudsters relentless in phishing attempts for down payments, seller proceeds

 The threat is wire fraudsters, who remain relentless in their efforts steal homebuyers’ down payment funds and sellers’ net proceeds and are becoming increasingly deft at defrauding title companies and consumers alike.
 We’ve encountered multiple scams in which criminals attempted to phish away down payments and net proceeds funds belonging to unsuspecting to consumers.

-As far as we can tell, the fraudsters are gaining entry to the email accounts of unsuspecting real estate agents probably through some kind of malware attack.
+As far as we can tell, the fraudsters are gaining entry to the email accounts of unsuspecting real estate agents probably through some kind of malware or social engineering attack.

 Once the criminals have access to the agent’s account, they scan the inbox looking for information they can use to make their email scams sound more legit, in particular property addresses, closing dates and the title company that will handle the closing.